suryajeetlondhe/flutter_interview_questions/README.md

 }

 ---

-136) 🔹What is extends?
+136.🔹What is extends?
+---
-     In Dart, extends is used to create a subclass that inherits the properties and methods from a superclass.
+In Dart, extends is used to create a subclass that inherits the properties and methods from a
+     superclass.
 This allows you to reuse code and build on existing classes.

 🔍 Purpose: